azizamirsaidova/azizamirsaidova/README.md

 These days, I'm exploring/working/experimenting with,
 - question answering, information retrieval methods,
-- multilingual(particularly Turkic langs) datasets and its application to various NLP tasks,
+- multilingual(particularly Turkic langs) datasets and its application to various NLP tasks.
-- and reading papers about graph representation learning.

 I'm also looking for a ml/nlp engineer roles where I can get involved in interesting and impact driven projects.
 So, if you are hiring, visit my [page](https://azizamirsaidova.github.io) for more info on my past projects.